-The Finnish language has a much more straightforward spelling system than the English language and there are a number of other reasons why Finnish children can read so well.
-We discuss these points in more detail in a separate article.
+The Finnish language has a much more straightforward spelling system than the English language and there are a number of other important factors involved.
+We discuss why Finnish children can read so well in a separate article.

 Learning to Read Early Won’t Help a Child in School...

 There hasn’t been a lot of research done in this area, but in another of our articles, we outline some studies that suggest early reading could have long-term academic benefits that extend beyond basic literacy.